Canadian Census of Agriculture: Data collected from Census of Agriculture

 The Census of Agriculture includes producers of both traditional agricultural products as well as other, more exotic to Canada products.
 Special categorization is given to operations in the territories, including the herding of wild animals, breeding of sled dogs, and harvesting of indigenous plants and berries.

 Data collected under the Census of Agriculture is protected under the Statistics Act, to ensure that all information provided during the census remains confidential.
 Like the Census of Population, data is held confidentially and anonymized as necessary.

+2021 Census of Agriculture

+The most recent Census of Agriculture, collected in 2021, featured 73 content questions plus 4 screening and identification questions.
+Add offered the option for respondents to complete their questionnaire online.

+While each iteration of the CEAG introduces changes to the questionnaire and the use of new technologies or methods, some notable changes implemented for this cycle include: